Neurogenetics Curriculum

 4. D.VUS results are never reported to families because they have no clinical significance and would only cause unnecessary anxiety

-Informed consent for genomic testing must cover the full spectrum of possible outcomes: a clear pathogenic finding, VUS that cannot confirm or exclude a diagnosis, medically actionable secondary findings (per ACMG v3.2 recommendations), negative results that still carry residual risk, and potential incidental findings including non-paternity or consanguinity.
+Informed consent for genomic testing must cover the full spectrum of possible outcomes: a clear pathogenic finding, VUS that cannot confirm or exclude a diagnosis, medically actionable secondary findings (per ACMG SF v3.3 recommendations), negative results that still carry residual risk, and potential incidental findings including non-paternity or consanguinity.
 Patients must understand these possibilities before testing so they can make autonomous decisions about what results they wish to receive.
 Omitting this information violates the principles of informed consent and shared decision-making.

 2. A 32-year-old man whose mother has Huntington disease has chosen not to undergo predictive testing.
 His 25-year-old daughter now requests HD predictive testing for herself.
 What is the key ethical concern in this situation?